-Another way that states try to cut down on drug possession is to implement a three-strike rule for its residents.
-These three strike laws indicate that once a person commits the same crime three times, then they will serve a stricter punishment.
-Currently, 24 states have specific three-strike laws in their areas.
-Some of those states include Missouri, Connectiuct, Mississippi, Texas, and Arizona.
-Some states differ in the type of punishments to give someone who has broken the three strikes law for drug possession.
-In some states, a person may have to serve a minimum sentence for possessing an illegal drug.
-Other areas, though, may require that someone serve life for the possession.
+A way that states try to cut down on drug possession is to implement a three-strike rule for its residents.
+These three-strike laws indicate that once a person commits the same crime three times, they will serve a stricter punishment.
+Currently, 24 states have specific three-strike laws in their areas, including Missouri, Connecticut, Mississippi, Texas, and Arizona.

-As mentioned before, each state differs in what it would charge people based on the amount of drugs they possess.
-They may vary in the specific amounts, especially when it comes to marijuana, but they generally have the same charges for the possession amounts.
+As mentioned before, each state differs in what it would charge people based on the amount of a specific drug they possess.
+State laws vary in what amount is determined for which charge, especially when it comes to marijuana, but they generally have the same charges for the possession amounts.
 For instance, some states may impose a more uncomplicated charge, like a misdemeanor, for a small amount of marijuana.
 However, they may impose a harsher charge, like a felony, if someone possesses unprescribed opiates or cocaine.
 To understand each state’s stance on drug possession charges fully, check out this list.